LinusCDE/chessmarkable/README.md

 This app cant actually drive the rM 2 framebuffer.
 It needs [rm2fb](https://github.com/ddvk/remarkable2-framebuffer/) for that.

-If you execute retris from ssh, be sure to have followed rm2fb steps to enable the support.
-When launching through a launcher (from toltec) it should just work but have more ghosting on the rM2.
+If you execute chessmarkable from ssh, be sure to have followed rm2fb steps to enable the support.
+When installed running `rm2fb-client ./chessmarkable` should work as well.
+Launching through a launcher (from toltec) should just work.

 ## Credit